Resources

 Even before I finished this book I emailed the author to ask if I could intern with her; I’m still holding out hope!
 The book explains how our “Winning Strategy”, the very thing about us that is responsible for our success, is the same thing that is standing in the way of us going beyond and achieving the impossible.
 The research and examples provided are set in corporate America, yet I use these concepts as a coaching tool with all clients.

 A must read for anyone even thinking about retirement.
-This book cites meaningful history and research about retirement in the US, dispels various retirement myths, and includes useful self-reflection excercises.
+This book cites meaningful history and research about retirement in the US, dispels various retirement myths, and includes useful self-reflection exercises.
 Many define retirement as it existed for our grandparents or parents; this book will get you up to speed and grounded in current wisdom about this chapter of our lives.

 Radical Acceptance has its roots in the Buddhist teachings of mindfulness and compassion.
 It is the capacity to clearly recognize our inner experience and embrace what we see with a kind heart, instead of being hard on ourselves and others.
 Brach offers the analogy of two wings of a great bird, both wings being necessary to fly.
 The first wing, awareness, is likened to the Buddhist principle of mindfulness.
 The second wing, compassion, is our ability to relate (even to that which we may not want to see) with the “kindness of a mother holding her child.”
 I often refer to Brach’s blog post, “Unfolding the Wings of Acceptance”, when discussing this powerful concept with clients.